Biden warned China's Xi over Western investment after Putin meeting - ExBulletin

 US Treasury Secretary Janet Yellen continued her visit to China on Saturday.

-Asked about Xi’s response, Biden said, “He listened and he didn’t… argue.
-And if you notice, he didn’t go all out on Russia.
+Asked about Xi’s response, Biden replied, “He listened, and he didn’t… argue.
+And if you notice, he didn’t go all out on Russia.”

 “So I think there is a way to solve this problem.”